acend/tekton-basics-training/content/en/docs/03_first_pipeline/03_first_pipeline.md

 Check the logs for verification.

-{{% alert title="Note" color="primary" %}}Instead of passing the explicit `taskrun` to the `logs` command, just leave the taskrun out, which allows you to choose the taskrun with your arrow keys
+{{% alert title="Note" color="info" %}}Instead of passing the explicit `taskrun` to the `logs` command, just leave the taskrun out, which allows you to choose the taskrun with your arrow keys

 ```bash
 tkn taskrun logs -f --namespace $USER